 Case Study: Cedar & Co

-The Remarkable Practice have worked with Cedar & Co for several years.
-They have developed alongside Paul, an obsession with ‘Client Referral Conversations’.
+Remarkable Practice has worked with Cedar & Co for several years.
+They have developed alongside Paul, an obsession with client referral conversations.

 Overcoming fear: How do you have referral conversations?